Tonyguo0/CITS3403-Project-2/db_ideas.md

 The database will require multiple tables to store information used by the website.
 These tables will be drawn on draw.io in the future and provided as graphs to view here.

-# useful resource for when defining many-to-many relationships such as genre-game (a game can be in more than one genre), question-genre, question-attribute, attribute-game, etc.
+##### Useful resource for when defining many-to-many relationships such as genre-game (a game can be in more than one genre), question-genre, question-attribute, attribute-game, etc.
 https://flask-sqlalchemy.palletsprojects.com/en/2.x/models/

 Tables that will be needed:

-# the user structure
+#### The user structure.
 User
 - id = int            //primary key
 - username = varchar